 - Verilog RTL source code or targeted FPGA netlist

 - Comprehensive Documentation

-The Altera release also includes a QSYS project using a NIOS-based microcontroller system, and an Altera Eclipse project for a sample software application.
+The Intel release also includes a QSYS project using a NIOS-based microcontroller system, and an Intel Eclipse project for a sample software application.

 The Xilinx release includes a Vivado synthesis project using a Microblaze-based microcontroller system and an Eclipse project using the Xilinx EDK for a sample software application.